 Nowadays, it is much harder to find a company that does not use software to run their business operations than one that does.
 A lot of businesses will use off-the-shelf software, which comes with a fixed set of functions.
 If you find what's currently on the market isn't meeting your needs, you might go for custom software.

-While custom software certainly can increase productivity and reduce costs in the long-term, it comes with its set of downsides too.
+While custom software development services certainly can increase productivity and reduce costs in the long-term, it comes with its set of downsides too.
 Often lots of effort, time, and money are required.
-Before you invest in custom software, learn about common pitfalls you must avoid.
+Before you invest in customized software development, learn about common pitfalls you must avoid.

 - Custom Software Development Process at SoftKraft